Tabaluga (TV series): Animated movie

 Following the conclusion of the third season in 2004, a Christmas cartoon film, "Tabaluga und Leo" (engl.
-"Tabaluga and Leo"), based on the TV cartoon series aired in 2005, serving a sequel to the animated series.
+"Tabaluga and Leo"), based on the TV cartoon series aired in 2005, serving as a sequel to the animated series.

 It is a celebration of Greenland Day for Greenland and Christmas Eve for humans.
 An orphaned boy named Leo who is having no luck getting a foster family decides to run away and enters a portal into Iceworld.
 During a search for some mountain roses to complete the Greenland festival, Tabaluga rescues Leo from Arktos and takes him to join the festival.
 Arktos and James intensify Leo's clumsiness in order to swipe his toy to develop a new automated weapon.
 The damage Leo caused to a green crystal forces Tabaluga to go on an urgent quest for a new one, Leo by his side.
 When Tabaluga procures the new green crystal, Arktos kidnaps Leo to complete the essential part of his new weapon.
-Tabaluga slips into Ice Town, rescues Leo and returns in time to save the Greenland festival.
+Tabaluga slips into Glasstown, rescues Leo, and returns in time to save the Greenland festival.
 Arktos launches his new automated weapon on Greenland, but Tabaluga and Leo repel it.
-Finally Tabaluga persuades Leo to go back to his world and join his new foster parents.
+Finally, Tabaluga persuades Leo to go back to his world and join his new foster parents.